lucaspena/agt-proof-of-stake/report.md

 themselves can be either truthful or not.

 An alternative area for future work is considering other proof of stake protocols.
-The main competitor to Ouroboros is Casper (TODO: cite) which is a proof of stake protocol developed by the Ethereum Foundation.
+The main competitor to Ouroboros is Casper [@casper] which is a proof of stake protocol developed by the Ethereum Foundation.
 Casper greatly differs from Ouroboros in a few areas.
 Primarily, it is developed as a "finality gadget" that finalizes blocks in a proof of stake manner \textit{on top of} a